How to Estimate Your Cloud Migration Costs in 3 Steps?

 Maintenance and operations in a cloud environment are continuous endeavors that ensure optimal performance.
 These include:

-• Monitoring and Alerts: Implementing monitoring solutions such as New Relic or Prometheus to keep track of performance metrics, combined with alerting systems like PagerDuty, ensures timely responses to any issues with cloud costs, infrastructure health, or security.
+- Monitoring and Alerts: Implementing monitoring solutions such as New Relic or Prometheus to keep track of performance metrics, combined with alerting systems like PagerDuty, ensure timely responses to any issues with cloud costs, infrastructure health, or security.

 Using Cloud Migration Cost Calculator

-When planning a cloud migration, precise cost estimation is vital.
+When planning a cloud migration, precise cloud migration cost estimation is vital.
 Here are the tools and services offered by major cloud providers to assist in this crucial step:

 How to Calculate AWS Migration Costs?